Superjisan/qr-squared-rest-api/README.md

 ```

 The `SECRET` is just a random string for your authentication.
 Keep all these information secure by adding the *.env* file to your *.gitignore* file.
 No third-party should have access to this information.

+## Deploying to Production

+- To deploy to Google Cloud, ensure that Google Cloud App Engine is setup properly
+- And then you can run `npm run deploy`